 Welcome to my Book Page.

 As a Puerto Rican-born writer, I love introducing readers to strong, courageous Caribbean and Latin American women who lead humble yet extraordinary lives during difficult times.

-My multi-award-winning debut novel called A Decent Woman is set in Ponce, Puerto Rico at the turn of the nineteenth century.
+My multi-award-winning debut novel called A Decent Woman is set in Ponce and Playa de Ponce, Puerto Rico at the turn of the nineteenth century.

-I am at work on a second historical novel titled, The Laments, set on a tiny islet off the coast of San Juan, Puerto Rico called Isla de Cabras.
+I am at work on a second historical novel titled, The Laments, set on a tiny islet off the coast of Old San Juan, Puerto Rico called Isla de Cabras.

 When I am not writing, I love digging in my flower garden, reading, facilitating creativity groups, and I tell myself I am making plans to walk El Camino de Santiago a second time.
 My two grown children are out of my nest, doing wonderful things in the world.
 I currently live in Berkeley County, West Virginia with Sophie, my sweet rescue Chihuahua.

 I offer author interviews and share thoughts on the writing life at my blog, The Writing Life